 “We knew there were many dead, and we felt that Mohammad might be one of those dead, but we always had the hope.
 We couldn’t believe it,” said Hashem.
 “We thought Mohammad must be at one of those hospitals even if he is undergoing surgery.
 Whatever is happening to him, at least he’s alive.
 He will be alive.
 He must be alive.”

-They found their brother had died when they saw a photo of his body that someone had posted on Facebook.
-Hashem said that at that point, they felt relief.
+They found their brother had died when they saw a photo of his body that a man had posted on Facebook.
+Hashem said that at that point, they felt relief because Mohammad's body didn't appear burned.

 “We saw his body and it wasn’t burned so that was good that Mohammad’s body wasn’t burned,” he said.